Kenneth Lacovara

 Kenneth John Lacovara (born March 11, 1961) is an American paleontologist and geologist at Rowan University and fellow of the Explorers Club, known for the discovery of the titanosaurian dinosaur Dreadnoughtus and his involvement in the discovery and naming of the giant sauropod dinosaur Paralititan, as well as his work applying 3D printing technology to paleontology.
-Lacovara is the founder of the Edelman Fossil Park of Rowan University in Mantua Township, New Jersey and a TED speaker.
-He is author of the general-audience book, Why Dinosaurs Matter (2017), for which he received a Nautilus Book Award.
-Additionally, he serves as Paleontology Fellow of the Academy of Natural Sciences.
+Lacovara is founder and executive director of the Edelman Fossil Park of Rowan University and the author of the general-audience book, Why Dinosaurs Matter (2017), for which he received a Nautilus Book Award.
+Additionally, he serves on the Board of Scientific Advisors for Colossal Biosciences, a CRISPR-based de-extinction company that is endeavoring to bring back the woolly mammoth, and other extinct creatures.
 He is a recipient of the Explorers Club Medal, the highest honor bestowed by The Explorers Club.

 Biography

 Lacovara grew up in Linwood, New Jersey and attended Mainland Regional High School.
 He graduated with honors from Rowan University in 1984.
 He was named Alumnus of the Year in 2002.
 He received a Master's degree in Physical Geography from the University of Maryland and a PhD in Geology from the University of Delaware in 1998.

-Professor of paleontology and geology at Rowan University, he is founding Dean of Rowan University's School of Earth & Environment and the founding Director of the Rowan Fossil Park.
+Professor of paleontology and geology at Rowan University, he is former founding Dean of Rowan University's School of Earth & Environment and the founding Executive Director of the Jean & Ric Edelman Fossil Park & Museum or Rowan University.
 Formerly, Lacovara was a Professor of Biology at Drexel University in Philadelphia.

 Discover Magazine has three times listed his work in the "Top 100 Science Stories" of the year, for 2001, 2012, and 2014.
 He was a speaker at the 2016 TED and INK conferences.

 Lacovara is known for his work in applying high-tech tools to dinosaur paleontology, including 3D scanning and 3D printing, and robotics.

 He is a resident of Swedesboro, New Jersey and a professional jazz drummer.
+In 1981, he marched with the Blue Devils Drum and Bugle Corps as a tenor drummer.